hemendra442/Retail-Analytics/README.md

 # Retail-Analytics

 **Project Objective**
-Understanding of End to End Data Engineering Project with Hands on experience with Azure.
+Implementing an End to End Retail Data Engineering Project with Azure

 **Project Architecture**
 End to End Retial Analytics Project using Azure Platform.